This article has been compiled from various published materials and my own personal family research. See the bibliography at the bottom of the page.

 He has started to complete the information about years married and children, which he states as 30, and 4 but it is crossed out.
 His age and the years married are both slightly off.

 At the very end of the Great War, Michael Joyce was travelling on board the RMS Leinster when it was torpedoed and sunk by a German U-boat.
-529 people drowned.
+Over 560 people drowned.
 As both an experienced sailor and person of note, Joyce was interviewed in newspapers afterwards (The Freeman’s Journal of 11 October 1918).
-He commanded a lifeboat and helped with the rescue.
+He helped steer a lifeboat..
 It was the fifth shipwreck of his life, and I wonder did it contribute to his decision to retire and not contest the 1918 election, which saw Sinn Féin gain a landslide victory.

 On 6th November 1928, the Irish Times recorded the occasion of Michael Joyce’s golden jubilee wedding anniversary.
 The article lists his accomplishments and guests at the party but fails to mention the name of his wife or children.